Tangent categories of algebras over operads: Tangent categories and tangent bundles

-is homotopy Cartesian.
-In this case the diagonal squares determine equivalences $X_{n,n} \x{\simeq}{\lrar} \Om X_{n+1,n+1}$, and so we may view fibrant objects of $\Sp(\M)$ as $\Om$-spectrum objects.
-The existence of this left Bousfield localization requires some assumptions on $\M$, for example, being combinatorial and left proper.
+\begin{define} Let $\M$ be a weakly pointed combinatorial model category.
+We let $\Sp(\M)$ denote the left Bousfield localization (when it exists) of the projective model structure on the category of $(\NN\times \NN)$-diagrams in $\M$ whose fibrant objects are the levelwise fibrant $\Om$-spectra.
+The weak equivalences of this model structure are exactly the stable weak equivalences (Definition~\ref{d:Om}). \end{define} The existence of this left Bousfield localization requires some assumptions on $\M$, for example, being combinatorial and left proper.
 In this case there is a canonical Quillen adjunction